rndinfosecguy/vulture/README.md

 * A browser on a Windows/Linux/Mac machine which is connected to the SmartPhone using WhatsApp web (tested on Chrome)
 * The Smartphone and tracking machine (WhatsApp web) needs to be online 24/7 to ensure that a full time monitoring of the user is achived
 * Python 3 installed on you tracking machine
 * RECOMMENDED: It is recommended to use a dedicated phone number which only uses WhatsApp for tracking purpose.
-If you use your private WhatsApp installation it may interfere the tracking because there are some DOM struggles I am fighting with at the moment.
-It does not mean that it will not work with multiple chats in WhatsApp web.
-It just means I tested it in an environment where only one chat is available in WhatsApp web
+If you use your private WhatsApp installation, your normal chatting behaviour may interfere with the tracking script.
+It does not mean that it will not work with multiple active chats in WhatsApp web.
+It just means that I cannot guarantuee that it always works with an actively used WhatsApp instance.
+However, I tested it in both scenarios and had no problems.

 ## 3. Usage
 1. Set permissions for the CGI Python 3 server: `chmod a+x cgi-bin/exfil.py`
 2. Set writeable permissions for `data.csv`
 3. Start the CGI Server: `python3 server.py`
 4. Open WhatsApp web and select the user to track.
-If you have multiple chats in WhatsApp it is recommended to pin the user you want to track.
+If you have multiple chats in WhatsApp you should pin the user you want to track.
 This means the user will always be at the top and guarantees that the tracking script works properly.
 5. Open the web developer console
 6. Insert the JavaScript code available inside the file `inject.js`
 7. Wait for data added to `data.csv` as soon as the user is online